viamrobotics/docs/docs/micro-rdk/board/_index.md

 # SMEs: Nick M., Gautham V.
 ---

+A board is the signal wire hub of a robot, with GPIO pins for transmitting signals between the robot's computer and its other components.
+For more information and models supported by [the RDK (features provided by the full version of `viam-server`)](/internals/RDK/), see the [Board component](/components/board/).

 ## Supported Models

 For configuration information, click on the supported board model name: